THERAPY FOR EXECUTIVE PROFESSIONALS, CEOs, and Entrepreneurs

 Imposter Syndrome

 Despite external success, many executives still struggle with feeling inadequate or insecure in their work.
+No matter how much you achieve, you simply move the goalposts ore compare yourself to other successful competitors.
 Imposter syndrome can look like:

 • feeling like you're a fraud compared to your colleagues or competitors